ClearFox logoClearFox

 5. 5

-In ClearFox Admin UI → Data Sources, find BambooHR → click '+' to add a config.
+In ClearFox Admin UI → Integrations, find BambooHR → click '+' to add a config.
 Fill in subdomain and api_key.

 HiBob